PureStorage-OpenConnect/sqlserver-scripts/demos-sdk2/ActiveDR/README.md

 **Usage Notes:**

-These scripts are meant to be run in chunks.
-Break/exit commands have been added where appropriate.
+These scripts are meant to be run in chunks; note the Part X headers.
+Each Part represents an independent workflow in the greater context of a DR manual failover and manual failback.
+DO NOT run everything at once!

 These examples are provided **AS-IS** and meant to be a building block examples to be adapted to fit an individual organization's infrastructure.